 Deb Eddy has worked as a community organizer, elected official, nonprofit executive and consultant on the local, regional and state level since 1980.
 Beginning with activism in women’s issues, she branched into city government as mayor and council member for the City of Kirkland.
-For many years, she facilitated and negotiated policy and contracts on critical regional issues from housing to habitat recovery through the Suburban Cities Association (now Sound Cities Association).
+As executive director of the Suburban Cities Association (now Sound Cities Association), she facilitated and negotiated policy and contracts on critical regional issues.
 She has been a founding director of three NGOs, all three of which turned out to be quite successful after she moved on.

-Jon Eddy is a respected legal academician and international legal consultant for rule of law, anti-corruption and transnational business standards projects.
-He is presently winding down a lengthy commitment to a UW Law School project, funded by the State Department, strengthening legal education efforts throughout Afghanistan.
-His retirement in 2019 will see the implementation of a major partnership between Afghan law schools and Indonesian law schools, improving with a goal of improving communication between different Islamic traditions.
+Jon Eddy is recently retired from a long and distinguished career as a respected legal academician and international legal consultant for rule of law, anti-corruption and transnational business standards projects.
+He was a tenured professor at the University of North Carolina School of Law early in his career and finished his career with a lengthy project at the UW Law School, funded by the US State Department, strengthening legal education efforts in Afghanistan.
+Besides educating dozens of young Afghan academics, the project fostered a major partnership between Afghan law schools and Indonesian law schools, with a goal of improving communication between Islamic traditions.

 At the UW, he also was engaged in launching the Capetown Project, establishing global standards for finance and leasing in the aircraft industry, and served a stint as director of the Asian Law Center.